 Praying in Older Language Forms

-Some Christian pray in older language forms.
+Asher Chee |Some Christian pray in older language forms.
 Among English-speaking Christians, this involves using older pronouns like “thou” and “ye”, as well as older verb forms like “doth” and “doest”.
 There is nothing wrong with praying in older language forms in itself.
 However, there is one important factor to consider.

 God wants us to worship him “in spirit and in truth” (John 4:24).
 This means, at least, that we should pray to God in a manner that is genuine and focused on him.
-For many Christians, praying in older language forms requires them to focus extra attention to remember which forms of words to use.
+For many Christians, praying in older language forms is not natural, and requires them to focus extra attention to remember which forms of words to use.
 This makes it difficult for them to pray genuinely, and also distracts them from focusing on God during the prayer.